defold/extension-texturepacker/docs/index.md

 * You cannot add new images to the `.tpatlas` file.

 In both cases, the workaround is to reexport the `.tpinfo` file from the Texture Packer tool.

+## Additional resources

+* Watch "How to use Texture Packer Sprite Sheets and Animations with Defold?" [on YouTube](https://www.youtube.com/watch?v=vfdyCzndWCM)
+* Read the official [Getting Started guide](https://www.codeandweb.com/texturepacker/documentation) for Texture Packer